hero-ku/bokohacks2025/vulnerabilities.md

 Insecure design vulnerability in `retirement.py`, `contribute` route allowed user to schedule multiple contributions occur before the subsequent contributions finished, bypassing the fund validation, and allowing funds to go into the negatives.
 Fixed by first transitioning retirement fund storage to the database and then adding check constraints.

-Insecure design vulnerability in `captcha.py`, `captcha/generate` route doesn't return a randomly generated CAPTCHA, removing any challenge for botted registration.
+Insecure design vulnerability in `captcha.py`, `captcha/generate` route didn't return a randomly generated CAPTCHA, removing any challenge for botted registration.
+Fixed by generating a rnadom string for the captcha.

 Insecure design vulnerability in `files.py`, `upload` route didn't actually verify that the filetype was allowed.
 Fixed with simple if clause.